Matthew Horwood/Getty Images

 But this doesn't really affect the United States.

-The U.S. doesn't do a lot of trades with the U.K. For instance, the United States' total Chinese imports for 2016, according to the Census Bureau, hit $463 billion.
-From the U.K., our imports totaled just $54 billion.
+The U.S. doesn't do a lot of trading with the U.K. For instance, the United States' total Chinese imports for 2016, according to the Census Bureau, hit $463 billion.
+From the U.K., American imports totaled just $54 billion.

 Luxury goods may or may not drop in price, but that lower pound makes a Burberry jacket or a Ted Baker handbag a little more affordable.